 Next, add the original language of your website and the new language you want to add to your Shopify store.

 That’s it!
 Your Shopify store is now available in multiple languages.
-Visit your store to see Weglot in action, or select ‘Go to Weglot app settings’ to change the look and position of your language switcher.
+Visit your store to see Weglot in action, or select ‘Go to Weglot app settings’ to change the look and position of your language switcher and move its position such as into the header for better UX.
 Everything on your store is translated including your checkout page.

-For improved multilingual SEO, the final step is to set up language-specific subdomains.
+For improved SEO optimization, the final step is to set up language-specific subdomains or subdirectories.
 Doing so is quick and easy and will allow you to be even more searchable by your new potential audiences.
 Check out the final step here.

 One of the easiest things about Weglot is how you can manage and customize your translations.
 Weglot offers a fast first layer of automated translation which is perfect for translating at scale, for example, for translating thousands of product pages that you have on your Shopify store at once.

-You can then make manual edits to those translations for some of your critical pages if you want to.
+You can then make manual edits to those translations.

-Weglot offers two different ways to edit your translations.
-The first way is through your translations list inside your Weglot dashboard, where you’ll see the languages side-by-side.
+Weglot offers 2 different ways to edit your translations.
+The first way is through your Translations List inside your Weglot Dashboard, where you’ll see the languages side-by-side.

-The second is a more visual approach, with Weglot’s ‘in-context editor,’ where you can edit your translations using a live preview of your Shopify store, so you know precisely where the translations are on your website.
+The second is a more visual approach, with Weglot’s Visual Editor where you can edit your translations through a live preview of your Shopify store, so you know precisely where the translations are on your website.

 By having human translators look over the different language versions of your store’s content, you can have the peace of mind that all of your users will have the best experience, whatever language they’re shopping in.